 Written by attorney David Goldman, over 5 years ago.
 STAFF PICK

 Transferring a portion or all of a home to a family member.
 Often, people executed deeds that include other family members in an effort to avoid probate.
 The most common type of deed that... more

-Written by attorney Paul J. Stablein, over 5 years ago.
+Written by attorney Paul J. Stablein, almost 6 years ago.
 STAFF PICK

 Filing the Claim of Appeal Within 42 days of a felony conviction, the defendant must file what's called a Claim of Appeal with the Michigan Court of Appeals to preserve the right to appeal... more